ciena-frost/bunsen-tutorial/README.md

 ember g route signup
 ```

-Now lets create a template for our index and add a link to the sign up page:
+Now let's create a template for our index and add a link to the sign up page:

 ```bash
 ember g template index